mox692/tokio/proposal.en.md

 # Summary

-* This proposal suggests adding support for `io_uring` in Tokio's file API on Linux.
+* This proposal suggests adding support for `io_uring` in Tokio's file API.
 * Initially, the goal is to transparently replace the file API backend with io_uring from a thread pool.
 Advanced features such as registered fds or registered buffers will be addressed in separate RFCs.
 * The application of io_uring to network I/O is outside the scope of this RFC.
 * The implementation will happen incrementally.